-SSWH2 The student will identify the major achievements of Chinese and Indian societies from 1100 a.
-Describe the development of Indian civilization; include the rise and fall of the Maurya Empire, the "Golden Age" under Gupta, and the emperor Ashoka. - b.
-Explain the development and impact of $\underline{\textit{Hinduism and Buddhism}}$ on India and subsequent diffusion
+SSWH2 The student will identify the major achievements of Chinese and Indian societies from 1100 BCE to 500 CE.

+BCE 10 500 CE. a.
+Describe the development of Indian civilization; include the rise and fall of the Maurya Empire, the "Golden Age" under Gupta, and the emperor Ashoka.

+b.
+Explain the development and impact of Hinduism and Buddhism on India and subsequent diffusion of Buddhism.